yearn/tokenized-strategy/SPECIFICATION.md

 `tokenizedStrategyAddress`: This is the address the fallback function will use to delegatecall to and is set before deployment to a constant so it can never be changed.

-`TokenizedStrategy`: This is an immutable set on deployment by casting address(this) through an ITokenizedStrategy interface.
-The variable should be used in a similar manner as a linked library would be to have a simple method to read from the Strategies storage internally.
-Setting it to address(this) means anything using this variable will static call itself which should hit the fallback and then delegatecall the TokenizedStrategy retrieving the correct variables.
+`TokenizedStrategy`: This is the local `TokenizedStrategyLib` alias used by BaseStrategy to read TokenizedStrategy storage and call TokenizedStrategy views through `address(this)`.
+It behaves like a linked-library helper for the strategy's own storage; it is not an implementation address variable.
+Unknown external calls still hit the fallback and delegatecall the `tokenizedStrategyAddress` implementation.

 `asset`: The immutable ERC20 instance of the underlying asset being used.